Sultaneous/gamzia/README.md

 python filedescriptor.py
 ```

-...will execute the FileDescripor unit test cases.
+...will execute the FileDescriptor unit test cases.

 ***